prashanthb-ai/usr/README.md

-Apparently, this repository prefers to keep an air of mystery about them.
+Apparently, this repository prefers to keep an air of mystery about it.